KojoBoat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 - print all groups user is a part of
 3 - change file ownership to betty
 4 - create hello file
+5 - add execute permissions to owner of file